goldentroll/learn-react/project-react-d1-state/README.md

   expirationYear: "",
   isCardNumberValid: false,
   isOwnerValid: false,
-  isCvvNumberValid: false,
+  isCvvValid: false,
   isExpirationMonthValid: false,
   isExpirationYearValid: false
 };
 ```

-13. Put a text input in `CardNumberInput` to get `cardNumber`.
+14. Put a text input in `CardNumberInput` to get `cardNumber`.
 Save input value to `cardNumber` state of `CreditCardForm`.
 Set max length to 16.
 If card number is not 16 digits make the input border red to show error.

-14. Put an text input in `OwnerInput` to get `owner`.
+15. Put an text input in `OwnerInput` to get `owner`.
 Save input value to `owner` state of `CreditCardForm`.
 If card number is empty make the input border red to show error.

-15. Put an number input in `CvvInput` to get `cvv`.
+16. Put an number input in `CvvInput` to get `cvv`.
 Save input value to `cvv` state of `CreditCardForm`.
 If card number is not 3 or 4 digits make the input border red to show error.

-16. Put a dropdown input in get month and a number input to get year in `ExpirationDateInput`.
-If month is not selected make the border red. if year is not 4 digits and less than 2019 make border green.
-Save dropdown input value to `expirationMonth` state and number input value to `expirationYear` of `CreditCardForm`.
+17. Put an number input in `ExpirationYearInput` to get `expirationYear`.
+Save input value to `expirationYear` state of `CreditCardForm`.
+If year is not 4 digits and less than 2019 make the input border red to show error.

+18. Put an number input in `ExpirationMonthInput` to get `expirationMonth`.
+Save input value to `expirationMonth` state of `CreditCardForm`.
+If month is not selected make the border red

-17. Put a Sumbit button at the end of `CreditCardForm`.
+19. Put a Sumbit button at the end of `CreditCardForm`.
 If all data are valid make it enabled, else set it disabled.
 When user click on it alert card info.

-18. Add `CreditCardForm` to `App` component.
+20. Add `CreditCardForm` to `App` component.

-19. Run `npm start` and Check result in the browser.
+21. Run `npm start` and Check result in the browser.